-AML5 already contemplates these measures focused on sanctions for both business and potential criminals, but AML6 advances in its control and hardening.
+AML5 already contemplatedthese measures focused on sanctions for both business and potential criminals, but the EU 6th AML Directive advances in its control and hardening.

-Therefore, AML6 introduces the following sections as key amendments:
+Therefore, the 6th EU money laundering directive introduces the following sections as 6AMLD key changes:

-All organizations and companies that see their activity regulated and affected by this standard must develop technological procedures to comply with AML6 requirements, and recognize risk factors to avoid crimes.
+All organizations and companies that see their activity regulated and affected by this standard must develop technological procedures to comply with EU 6AMLD requirements and recognize risk factors to avoid crimes.
 It is mandatory to have the necessary technological capacity in the processes (KYC, for example) to comply with the Directive.

 These acts of aid, incitement and predisposition to crime committing also constitute aggression and are punishable as a criminal offence.

-A total of 22 crimes have been established within AML6, from those related to digital crime to tax crimes.
+A total of 22 crimes have been established within the EU 6th directive AML, from those related to digital crime to tax crimes.
 It is mandatory to establish safe KYC procedures to identify them.

 Crimes can be associated with both a legal entity (entity, company) or natural person (individuals).
 This responsibility is attributed to company executives and employees.

 The minimum penalty for crimes related to money laundering increases from one to four years in prison.
 Similarly, economic sanctions rise to 5 million euros (and their equivalents in other currencies).
-AML6 also encourages authorities to impose exemplary sanctions.
+The 6th EU AML directive also encourages authorities to impose exemplary sanctions.

-Electronic IDentification (eID), Europe’s leading digital identification company, has created a range of solutions driven by AI and machine learning that are helping companies fully comply with the current AML5 regulation today.
+Electronic IDentification (eID), Europe’s leading digital identification company, has created a range of solutions driven by AI and machine learning that are helping companies fully comply with the current AML5 and AML6 regulations today.

-In the same way, it works hard to ensure that all its solutions comply with the most stringent regulations regarding security and money laundering.
-All eID electronic identification solutions will also be compliant with 6AMLD.
+In the same way, its solutions ensure full compliance with the most stringent regulations regarding security and money laundering in the EU.

-eID is granted as the reference partner for companies that want to digitize and improve their customer relationship processes in addition to strictly complying with current regulations.
+eID is granted as the reference partner for companies that want to digitize and improve their customer onboarding processes in addition to strictly complying with current regulations.

-Electronic IDentification has developed a set of documents called “AML5 Starter Kit”, which allows adopting the standard in a simple way and in record time, taking into account risk analysis, qualification and adoption of legislation.
+Electronic IDentification allows adopting the standard in a simple way and in record time, taking into account risk analysis, qualification and adoption of legislation: